San Diego Juvenile Detention Sexual Abuse Lawsuits

 - The act must occur without consent, and California law is clear that minors under 18 cannot legally consent to sexual activity with adults.

-Any sexual contact between staff and youth in juvenile facilities is automatically illegal under California Penal Code § 289.6, which prohibits sexual activity between custodial staff and minors in their care.
+Any sexual contact between staff and youth is automatically illegal under California Penal Code § 289.6, which prohibits sexual activity between custodial staff and minors in their care.
 This is a strict liability issue: context, perceived consent, or personal relationships are irrelevant under the law.

 The legal system recognizes the extreme power imbalance in these environments, where minors are under constant supervision and control.
-Consent is impossible when one party holds authority over the other, and California law is written to reflect that reality.
+Consent is impossible when one party exercises authority over the other, and California law reflects that reality.

-Patterns of Child Sexual Abuse and Institutional Failures
+How Common is Child Sexual Abuse and Institutional Failure?

-Reports of sexual abuse in San Diego County juvenile detention centers span decades and point to widespread institutional breakdowns.
+Sexual abuse lawsuits against juvenile detention centers span decades and point to widespread sexual abuse and institutional breakdowns.

-Survivors have come forward with accounts of repeated sexual assaults by staff and peers, often describing environments where misconduct was normalized, tolerated, or covered up.
+Survivors have come forward with accounts of repeated sexual crimes, including oral sex, by staff and peers, often describing environments where misconduct was normalized, tolerated, or covered up.
 These are not isolated cases.
-The volume and consistency of the allegations suggest deep, long-term systemic issues across multiple facilities.
+The volume and consistency of the allegations suggest deep, long-term systemic failures across multiple facilities.

 Common institutional failures include: